 • Bots are said to be the next big thing.
 Experts feel Bots may even replace mobile apps.
 Here are the reasons why:

 • Bots are very easy to install.
-For installing a Bot, simply search for it from within your favorite messaging app and click on it to start chatting.
+For installing a Bot, simply search for it from within your favourite messaging app and click on it to start chatting.
 No need to download or install the app from a play store.

 • Bots are easy to distribute.
-Just like you can install a bot from messaging apps, you can even share your favorite bot from messaging app itself.
+Just like you can install a bot from messaging apps, you can even share your favourite bot from messaging app itself.
 Bots can even be linked to your social media account.
 A great example is Slack, a bot which when installed by one team member, gets automatically added to other members so that all can use it.

 • Bots are cheaper than mobile apps.
 High-quality mobile apps are costly to develop, maintain and deploy.
 As bots are deployed on a messaging app, you can leverage the fact that the messaging app was developed by someone else who bore its cost.
-New feature are deployed with continuous integration to the backend alone.
+New features are deployed with continuous integration to the backend alone.

 • Messaging apps are already ubiquitous.
 They have penetrated the market at all levels.
 Almost everyone uses 1 or more messaging app on a regular basis.
-Since this is the base of Bots deployment, you can be sure that they will also infiltrate the market in similar fashion.
+Since this is the base of Bots deployment, you can be sure that they will also infiltrate the market in a similar fashion.

 • Bots are portable, convenient and extremely user-friendly.
 Besides messaging apps, bots can be installed as a live chat, personal assistant like Echo or Siri, car audio system.
-Smart watches, email and push notifications.
+Smartwatches, email and push notifications.